iamwfx/4680_5680_intro_uds/README.md

 If you need to miss class, please let me know beforehand.
 Arriving at class 15 minutes or later counts as an absence.
 Three unexcused absences from either day of class will result in lowering one letter grade (for ex: A to B, B- to C-).
 Five or more unexcused absences will result in failure in the course.
 To avoid failing the course, I suggest you withdraw rather than receive an F. If you have to miss class for any reason, please get the notes from class from a classmate.
 If you miss class, I still expect you to complete the in-class exercise.

 ## Course Prerequisites
 This course is designed for masters students and upper class undergraduate students.
-Course 5080 (Introduction to GIS) is a prerequisite for the course.
+Course 5080 (Introduction to GIS) is **high recommended** for the course.
+We will not be covering any of the basics of GIS in this course.
 Additionally, I assume some basic statistics knowledge (mean, median, mode) and some familiarity using a spreadsheet software (Excel, Google spreadsheets).
 Prior or concurrent coursework in quantitative methods, statistics, visualization, and object oriented programming is recommended.

-### A note about learning to code
+#### A note about learning to code
 Coding is an iterative process involving (a lot of) trial and error, patience, self-direction, and clever Googling.
 It can seem daunting and intractable at first.
 Here are some guidelines and resources to help you through this process:
 1. Look for typos in the code.
 2. Search for the issue on Google.
 This will often lead you to sites such as Stack Overflow or Medium, which provides code snippets and sometimes step-by-step instructions on how to resolve your question.
 Try to be specific in your search.
 Do not be afraid to sound silly.
 My search generally involves the following keywords: